-||Feedback or the results will be shown at the end of the assessment.|
+||Feedback or the results will be shown at the end of the quiz.|

-|Scores||The scores are not stored.||Scores of the last assessment result are stored (requires database on server).|
+|Scores||The scores are not stored.||Scores of the last assessment result are stored (requires a Database on the server).|

-|Learners can attempt the assessment as many times as they wish.||If the learner quits the assessment halfway, he or she will need to take the assessment again right from the beginning the next time around.|
+|No. of Attempts||Learners can attempt the assessment as many times as they wish.||If the learner quits the assessment halfway, he or she will need to take the assessment again right from the beginning the next time around.|

-Do share your thoughts on the same.
+Hope this was informative.
+Please share your thoughts and opinions on the same!

-Subscribe to Our eLearning Design Blogs
+Subscribe to Our Blogs

 Get CommLab's latest eLearning articles straight to your inbox.
 Enter your email address below: